70th Academy Awards: Winners and nominees

 The nominees for the 70th Academy Awards were announced on February 10, 1998, at the Samuel Goldwyn Theater in Beverly Hills, California, by Robert Rehme, president of the academy, and actress Geena Davis.
-Titanic led all nominees with fourteen nominations, tying the record for the most nominated film in Oscar history with All About Eve (1950) (Note: La La Land (2016) has since equaled this record with fourteen nominations.); Good Will Hunting and L.A.
+Titanic led all nominees with fourteen nominations, tying with All About Eve (1950) for the most Oscar nominations in history.
+(Note: Subsequently, La La Land (2016) received 14 nominations at the 89th Academy Awards.
+The tied record was broken by Sinners (2025), which received 16 nominations at the 98th Academy Awards.)
+Good Will Hunting and L.A.
 Confidential came in second with nine apiece.

 The winners were announced during the awards ceremony on March 23, 1998.
 With eleven awards, Titanic tied with Ben-Hur (1959) for the most Academy Awards in Oscar history.
 (Note: The Lord of the Rings: The Return of the King (2003) has since equaled this record with eleven wins.)
 It also became the first film to win Best Picture without a screenwriting nomination since The Sound of Music (1965).
-Jack Nicholson became the fourth performer to win at least three acting Oscars.
+Due to Titanic, James Cameron became the first person to win as a producer, director and editor in one night.
+Jack Nicholson received his eleventh acting nomination, becoming the most nominated man in acting categories.
+He also became the fourth performer to win at least three acting Oscars.
 Both Nicholson and Helen Hunt won for their roles in As Good as It Gets, making it the seventh film to win both lead acting awards.
-Nominated for their performances as Rose DeWitt Bukater in Titanic, Best Actress nominee Kate Winslet and Best Supporting Actress nominee Gloria Stuart became the first pair of actresses nominated for portraying the same character in the same film.
+Nominated for their performances as Rose DeWitt Bukater in Titanic, Best Actress nominee Kate Winslet and Best Supporting Actress nominee Gloria Stuart became the first pair of performers nominated for portraying the same character in the same film.
+At the age of 87, Stuart became the oldest acting nominee in Oscars history.